 Finally of course there is as yet no cure.
 Because there is treatment an increasing number of people live with HIV.
 Some, like me, have a decent income and adequate health care.
 Others are less fortunate.
 Those are the people who most desperately need the services I raise money for.
 I ride for them as well, and for those who will NOT contract HIV simply because the San Francisco AIDS Foundation is there for them.

-Over the course of my first eighteen years I raised $114,318 for the San Francisco AIDS Foundation.
-The minimum I have to raise to participate is $3,000.
-Since receiving my first donation in the fall of 1998 I've raised over $124,000 (which means I've got another milestone coming up and hopefully fairly early on).
+From my first ride up to the start of the ALC 2019 fundraising season I've raised over $124,000 (which means I've got another milestone coming up and hopefully fairly early on).
 In 2016 I turned 65.
-I raised more money than I ever had previously.
+I raised more money than I ever had previously (and I did that again in 2017 and 2018).
 And I was selected to be a Media Ambassador.
 This meant making myself available for interviews from both print and online media.
 I was also honored to be one of the people profiled on video during the ride.